THE TOWERING INFERNO

 Music by - John Williams

-Song: "We May Never Love Like This Again" - Al Kasha And Joel Hirshhorn
+Song: "We May Never Love Like This Again" - Al Kasha And Joel Hirschhorn

 "We May Never Love Like This Again" Singer - Maureen McGovern